 The LASIK procedure addresses nearsightedness, farsightedness and astigmatism.
 LASIK is the procedure of choice for over two million eyes every year.
 LASIK has produced consistently excellent results with rapid healing and minimal, if any, discomfort.
 This has made LASIK the most popular refractive surgical procedure in history.
 Although individual results vary, most LASIK patients see well enough to pass their driver's license test without wearing their eye glasses or contact lenses.

-Banville Optical serves the communities of Salem, Beverly, Danvers, Marblehead, Peabody, Swampscott and North Shore Boston in Essex County, MA.
+Our LASIK patients come to us from Salem, Beverly, Danvers, Marblehead, Peabody, Swampscott, North Shore Boston and Lowell in Essex County, MA.
 We provide the following products and services:

 - Eyeglass frames for men

 - Prescription eye glasses